croservices/cro/docs/reference/cro-http-server.md

 If both `add-body-serializers` and `body-serializers` are passed, they both will be used, with those in `add-body-serializers` taking precedence.

+## Middleware

+HTTP middleware is implemented as a `Cro::Transform`.
+There are four places that HTTP middleware can be inserted.
+There are, in order of processing:

+* **before-parse** - operates on the raw bytes coming over the network prior to the `Cro::HTTP::RequestParser` seeing them.
+The transform should consume a `Cro::TCP::Message` and produce a `Cro::TCP::Message`.
+It is relatively unusual to need to insert middleware at this stage, though it could be useful for getting rate limiting in early before the effort to even parse a request has been expended, for example.
+* **before** - operates on requests after they have been parsed, but before they reach the application.
+Consumes a `Cro::HTTP::Request` and produces a `Cro::HTTP::Request`.
+This is a common place to put middleware that does athentication, authorization, session handling, CSRF protection, and so forth.
+* **after** - operates on responses produced by the application.
+Consumes a `Cro::HTTP::Response` and produces a `Cro::HTTP::Response`.
+This is a common place to put middleware that does things like logging and inserting headers to increase security (like `X-Frame-Options`, `Strict-Transport-Security`, `Content-Security-Policy`, and so forth).
+* **after-serialize** - operates on the bytes sent back over the network in response to a request.
+Consumes a `Cro::TCP::Message` and produces a `Cro::TCP::Message`.
+It is unusual to need to insert middleware at this stage.

+The names of these places are named parameters that can be passed to the `Cro::HTTP::Server` constructor.
+Either a single `Cro::Transform` or an `Iterable` (for example, `List`) of `Cro::Transform`s may be passed.

+For example, the following piece of middleware:

+    class StrictTransportSecurity does Cro::Transform {
+        has Duration:D $.max-age is required;

+        method consumes() { Cro::HTTP::Response }
+        method produces() { Cro::HTTP::Response }

+        method transformer(Supply $pipeline --> Supply) {
+            supply {
+                whenever $pipeline -> $response {
+                    $response.append-header:
+                        'Strict-Transport-Security',
+                        "max-age=$!max-age";
+                    emit $response;
+                }
+            }
+        }
+    }

+Could be applied as follows:

+    my Cro::Service $hello-service = Cro::HTTP::Server.new(
+        :host('localhost'), :port(8888), :$application,
+        after => ScriptTransportSecurity.new(Duration.new(30 * 24 * 60 * 60))
+    );

 ## HTTP versions

 The `:http` option can be passed to control which versions of HTTP should be